NatalieDillon/GraphTraversalAnswers/README.md

 ## Graph traversal exercises

 1. Add a depth first search using recursion to the adjacency list graph.
-To verify that it works use test data from the graph in GraphExercises_2.pptx.
-It will probably be fastest to use a HashSet (like a dictionary but only with keys) for the list of visited vertices.
-However if you want to be sure that the visit order is preserved then you will need to use a List as well.
+You might wish to use a HashSet to contain the visited nodes.
+This is like a dictionary but it only has keys and provides a fast way to look up whether a or not a vertex has already been visited.
-2. Write another method for depth first search but use a stack
+2. Now add another method for depth first search but write an iterative method using a stack
-3. Write a method for breadth first search.
-It will be the same as the depth first search with a stack but it will use a queue.
+3. Write a method for breadth first search using a queue.